 In the state of Texas, both parents can be designated ‘joint managing conservators.’
 Alternatively, one parent can be designated as the ‘sole managing conservator’ and the other will become the ‘possessory conservator.’
 Texas courts will always begin with the presumption of joint conservatorship.
 It is only when one parent demonstrates serious negative behavior that the sole and possessory titles become applicable.

-Conservatorship Duties And Rights
+Duties And Rights Conservatorship in Texas

 A second consideration pertaining to conservatorship in Texas is that of parental rights and responsibilities.
 Some rights are afforded to parents no matter the present conservatory title.
 There are other rights that if not allocated to one parent or the other, they are then shared by both parents.
 One right that must be allocated is the authority to choose the primary residence of the child.